bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Window Load Function." />
 </p>

-The next thing to consider is when resources are going to load, and in this case, this seems to be working just fine.
+<p>The next thing to consider is when resources are going to load, and in
+this case, this seems to be working just fine.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 303. test slideshow, 400 (180) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">